EliasNehme/DeepSTORM3D/README.md

 There's no need to download any dataset as the code itself generates the training and the test sets. demo 4 illustrates the net performance on experimental data acquired at the lab taken with the learned PSF.

 # System requirements
-* The software was tested on a *Linux* system with Ubuntu version 18.04.
+* The software was tested on a *Linux* system with Ubuntu version 18.0, and a *Windows* system with Windows 10 Home.
-* Exact versions of python packages needed to run this code are in the `environment.yml` file.
 * Training and evaluation were run on a standard workstation equipped with 32 GB of memory, an Intel(R) Core(TM) i7 − 8700, 3.20 GHz CPU, and a NVidia GeForce Titan Xp GPU with 12 GB of video memory.

 # Installation instructions
 1. Download this repository as a zip file (or clone it using git).
 2. Go to the downloaded directory and unzip it (or clone it using git).
-3. The [conda](https://docs.conda.io/en/latest/) environment for this project is given in `environment.yml`.
-To replicate the environment use the command: `conda env create -f environment.yml` from within the downloaded directory.
+3. The [conda](https://docs.conda.io/en/latest/) environment for this project is given in `environment_<os>.yml` where `<os>` should be substituted with your operating system.
+For example, to replicate the environment on a linux system use the command: `conda env create -f environment_linux.yml` from within the downloaded directory.
 This should take a couple of minutes.
 4. After activation of the environment using: `conda activate deep-storm3d`, you're set to go!